nmnaughton/dMRI-muscle-sensitivity/README.md

 Results for the PGSE sequence are in `sensitivity_results-PGSE.csv` and the generalized diffusion-weighted sequence (or STEAM) results are in `sensitivity_results-genDW.csv`.

-To read into a multiindex dataframe in python use the command:
+To read into a multiindex pandas dataframe in python use the command:

 `df = pd.read_csv('sensitivity_results-XXXX.csv',header=[0, 1], skipinitialspace=True)`